 This journalism is designed to reach a particular profile of audience, those who are using or exploring private communication for news sharing:

 “I´d say we do [share news on WhatsApp] but I think a lot of it would be a news article and then following that, for the next two weeks would be memes and a load of p*ss-takes but depending on the article” –Joe, 18 years old, UK.

 In one of its recent reports, the Reuters Institute for the Study of Journalism (2019) analyzed the different profiles of news consumption in young people.
 Joe’s statement would fit the profile of an audience with “Low Consumption”, where other social channels such as Instagram have an informative role.

 This audience profile is not an isolated issue for specific countries or regions, but it is worldwide.
-For instance, during an Indonesian survey (ICFJ, 2019), 41% of respondents –from more than 1,500 peoplesaid they trust the news they got through WhatsApp.
+For instance, during an Indonesian survey (ICFJ, 2019), 41% of respondents –from more than 1,500 people–said they trust the news they got through WhatsApp.
 In an era when misinformation is spreading faster every day, this kind of data is useful to understand the growing role of platforms and the media in order to offer resources to improve people’s media literacy.
 Who is sharing news there?
 What content and what for?

 As a field of study, News Sharing is a useful research area to underline one of the main paradigms in the post-internet era: participation as a product.
 As the media industry deals with participation itself as a product (Noguera-Vivo et al., 2013), one of the consequences is “incidental news consumption” (Boczkowski, Mitchlestein & Matassi, 2018), in other words, now we do not look for news, news arrives in unexpected channels, formats and ways.
 And although the metaphor of echo is still powerful, there are no evidences of real echo chambers in users´ media repertoires (Dvir-Gvirsman, S., Tsfati, Y., & Menchen-Trevino, 2016).

 The media industry is reacting too to the tricky scenario for journalism offered by private messaging networks.
 The Indian website The Quint moved last June from WhatsApp to Telegram because of the growing difficulties for publishers on this platform, and they did it with the following message: “[We] will no longer be on WhatsApp, owing to changes in its policies regarding news publishers.
 You can now get the latest news on our Telegram channel” (TheQuint.com, first published June 22, 2019).
-As we will find in some of the interviews in this report, private online spaces are valuable but are also trickydark spaces for journalism.
+As we will find in some of the interviews in this report, private online spaces are valuable but are also tricky spaces for journalism.

 First of all and as Silvio Waisbord said, “We think in a social way.
 We are not Robinson Crusoe when we are thinking or taking a stand, we are influenced by social acceptance, with or without proofs” (2017).